 That’s because we stepped outside the box when it came to teaching kids (and parents) about spiders.
-Naturalists across the state presented a program entitled “Spider Sniff” to thousands of park visitors during my time with Missouri State Parks.
+During my time (and beyond) with Missouri State Parks, naturalists across the state presented a program entitled “Spider Sniff” to thousands of park visitors.

 Learning About Spiders

 Spider Sniff programs were presented at night in a campground setting and were considered formal in nature.
 However, teaching kids about spiders doesn’t require that much prep or formality.
 Before I tell you how I introduced spiders to my children, join me for a short walk down memory lane.